utshina/uefi-simple/README.md

 If using Visual Studio, just press `F5` to have the application compiled and launched in the QEMU emulator.

-If not using Visual Studio, issue the following from a command prompt:
+If using MinGW-w64, issue the following from a command prompt:

 `make qemu`

 Note that in both cases, the debug process will download the current version of the EDK2 UEFI firmware and run your application against it in the QEMU virtual UEFI environment.
-In case the download fails, you can manually download the latest from: http://tianocore.sourceforge.net/wiki/OVMF and extract the `OVMF.fd` in the top directory.
+In case the download fails, you can download the latest from: http://tianocore.sourceforge.net/wiki/OVMF and extract the `OVMF.fd` in the top directory.